-For over 40 years Grace Bible Camp will be celebrating it's 45th year of youth ministry based out of northwestern Wisconsin.
+Grace Bible Camp will be celebrating it's 45th year of youth ministry based out of northwestern Wisconsin.
 Our camp is run completely by volunteers and powered by donations.
-We are currently accepting registrations for grades 4-12 for our 2022 camp the week of July 5th through July 9th.
+We are currently accepting pre-registrations for grades 4-12 for our 2023 camp the week of June 25th through June 30th.
 Registration is on a first-come, first-served basis.
 If a group is full the website will be updated and you'll be added to a waiting list.

 everything starts With the Bible!

 Each day includes two hours of Bible instruction as well as nightly presentations and campfire discussions.

 Campers will enjoy Bible study, singing, friendships, great food, campfires, crafts, canteen, camp olympics, swimming, canoeing, paddle boating, basketball, volleyball, horseshoes, game time, nature trails and more.

 The 2023 craft project will be building a bird house.

 This is not an all-inclusive list but gives an idea of the items that are considered necessary for the best experience.

 The camp textbook for the week is the King James Bible.
 Campers should bring their own Bible if they have one.
 If a camper arrives without a Bible they will be provided one.